MyElectricSheep/Mini-Yelp/README.md

 PGPORT=5432
 ```

+If you choose this option, run `npm run startDev` and try to hit `http://localhost:3000/`

+You should get `Welcome to Mini-Yelp!` as a reply.

+### 2/ Provision a database on Heroku:

+Deploy the project on Heroku followig this [documentation](https://devcenter.heroku.com/articles/deploying-nodejs)

+Create a database hosted on [Heroku Postgres](https://devcenter.heroku.com/articles/heroku-postgresql#provisioning-heroku-postgres) and link it to your project.

+Make sure the `DATABASE_URL` env variable is defined and that the DB connection string is passed on to the app.

-### Step 2: Create and seed the database
+## Step 2: Create and seed the database

-Before you can execute any commands; you need to initialize and seed some fake data into the database.
+Before you can execute any commands on the API; you need to initialize and seed some fake data into the database.

 Fortunately, there's a `/seed` route for this!

-_For this workshop we need a software called [Postman](https://www.postman.com/downloads/) or [Insomnia](https://insomnia.rest/), it will allow us to test our endpoints._
+_To test our API, we need a software called [Postman](https://www.postman.com/downloads/) or [Insomnia](https://insomnia.rest/), it will allow us to fire some queries on our endpoints._

-So fire up Postman (or Insomnia) and execute the following requests:
+So launch Postman (or Insomnia) and execute the following requests:

 **POST** `localhost:3000/seed/create`
 then